Exploration of Quantum Computer Power Side-Channels: Attack Evaluation

 \subsection{Circuit Ansatz Identification (CA)}

 One important application of quantum computing is solving optimization problems, such as finding the minimum eigenvalue of a matrix.
 The Variational Quantum Eigensolver (VQE)~\cite{peruzzo2014variational} and the Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum} are the representative quantum algorithms for optimization.
-Besides, quantum machine learning~\cite{biamonte2017quantum} and quantum deep learning~\cite{wiebe2014quantum} are also actively researched.
+Besides, quantum machine learning~\cite{biamonte2017quantum} and quantum deep learning~\cite{wiebe2014quantum} are also actively researched algorithms.
 These algorithms solve the optimization problem by generating appropriate quantum states through parameterized circuits and iteratively updating parameters to find the extremes.
-These circuits are also often called {\em ansatz}.
+These circuits are also often called~{\em ansatz}.
+Finding out what the ansatz is can enable attackers to, for example, learn the types of algorithms used by the victim.